 Senior executive remuneration is disclosed in our Annual Report (in accordance with accounting rules and government guidelines).

-Directors' remuneration is established independently by the shareholding Ministers and is approved by the company in a general meeting in accordance with the Constitution.
+Directors' remuneration is established independently by the shareholding Ministers of Energy Queensland Limited and is approved by Energy Queensland Limited in a general meeting in accordance with the Energex Constitution.

 Directors' remuneration is disclosed in our Annual Report.

-Our performance management program, Power to Perform, aims to improve performance management processes and practices across Energex.
+Our performance management program, Team Success, aims to improve performance management processes and practices across Energex.

 It strives towards a performance focused culture which is critical to our people and safety strategy.

 The framework promotes continual performance and development conversations between the employee and the leader.

 As part of the framework, a performance pay scheme is offered, which is linked to our Key Result Areas (KRAs) and Key Performance Indicators (KPIs).

 Each year, we measure progress towards the achievement of our Vision and Purpose through success against defined KRAs and KPIs.

 It is important that we continue to deliver balanced performance results.